Read moreShow less

 Pontarlier absinthe glasses are a fantastic absinthe-tasting and collectible items.
-Designed especially for preparing and serving Absinthe.
-A heavy machine-molded 'Pontarlier' style absinthe glass is created using the original, recently rediscovered 19th-century mold.
+Designed especially for preparing and serving absinthe they are made to the same measurements as original Pontarlier absinthe glasses with the reservoir at the bottom.
+A heavy machine-molded Pontarlier style absinthe glass is created using the original, rediscovered 19th century mold.
 These glasses are replicas of the Pontarlier glass featured in the painting by Charles Maire.
-The volume is quite large, approximately 25cl or 8.5 fl. oz. – just over half a U.S. pint, helping the drinker to appreciate delicate aromas and flavors from the best absinthes without overfilling.
-We are sure that Pontarlier Glasses will make a fine addition to your barware collection.
+The volume is quite large, approximately 25cl or 8.5oz – just over half a US liquid pint, helping the drinker to appreciate delicate aromas and flavors from the best absinthes without overfilling.
+Pontarlier glasses will, without a doubt, make a fine addition to your barware collection.